 I sent two emails to Atlas VPN’s support.
 I received a response to one question in about eight hours.
 I never received a response to my other request.

 I tried to take advantage of the 30-day money-back guarantee at the end of my review.
 Frustratingly, there’s no easy way to cancel the plan on the website.
+If you paid through Google, Apple, or PayPal, Atlas recommends you cancel through those services instead.

 I emailed the support address with my account ID to get my money back.
 No one responded, and about a month later, I was charged for two months of service.
 When I complained, I was only refunded one month.